7 Things That Make a Fabric Print Ideal for Slipcovers

 5. Finish

-Some printed fabrics are chemically finished to resist stains, repel moisture or coated with fire retardant.
-If you don’t need those types of features opt for a print without a special finish.
+Certain printed fabrics are treated with chemicals to make them resistant to stains, repel moisture, or have fire-resistant coatings.
+If you don’t need those types of features, opt for a print without a special finish.

-6. Washability
+6. Width

 Almost all natural fiber prints are labeled dry clean only.
 However, many of them can be washed with good results.
 See my preshrink instructions here.
-To know for sure if your favorite print will work for a washable slipcover buy 1 yard and do a machine wash & dry test.
+To know for sure if your favorite print will work for a washable slipcover, buy 1 yard and do a machine wash & dry test.

 Happy print shopping!